 She transformed from a comedic television star into a chilling horror film presence, defining a new era of psychological thrillers.

-Allison Williams, born in Connecticut to a prominent television news anchor, charted a course that initially seemed to follow a familiar showbiz path.
-After graduating from Yale, she landed a breakout role as the seemingly perfect, then deeply troubled, Marnie Michaels on the HBO series 'Girls,' a part that showcased her knack for portraying complex, often unlikable women.
-It was her pivot to horror, however, that reshaped her career.
-In 2017's 'Get Out,' her performance as Rose Armitage, a character whose liberal facade masks monstrous complicity, became a cultural touchstone.
-She further cemented her status as a modern scream queen with leading roles in 'The Perfection' and the 2023 remake of 'The Mummy,' using her poised, intelligent demeanor to create uniquely unsettling antagonists.
-Williams has leveraged her platform to advocate for mental health awareness, speaking openly about her own experiences with therapy.
+Allison Williams played Marnie Michaels on the HBO series 'Girls,' a part that showcased her knack for portraying complex, often unlikable women.
+In 2017's 'Get Out,' her performance as Rose Armitage — a character whose liberal facade masks monstrous complicity — became a cultural touchstone.
+She followed with leading roles in 'The Perfection' and the 2023 remake of 'The Mummy,' using her poised, intelligent demeanor to create uniquely unsettling antagonists.
+Williams graduated from Yale and was born in Connecticut to a prominent television news anchor.
+She has leveraged her platform to advocate for mental health awareness, speaking openly about her own experiences with therapy.

 1981–1996